What makes for a happy, productive workday for you?

 But what about you?
 Are you happy to work for your current employer, or is it just a job for right now?

 A recent survey indicates that millennials believe that learning and growing as an employee is important, and value it more than Boomers and Gen-Xers.
 What also matters, particularly to millennials, is the company’s mission, and if it aligns with their own values.

 Millennials are also averse to long commute times, so working virtual as an option is an important factor when choosing an employer.
-Some would take that high stress job if it were their dream job, commute included.
+Some would take that high-stress job if it were their dream job, commute included.
 But more would choose the shorter commute if it meant a less-than-fulfilling job.

 But on a day-to-day basis, do all these high-level points mean you’re happy at work?
 Maybe.
-It generally depends the job, how well suited you are for it, the company you work for, and if you truly enjoy what you do, no matter what that is.
+It generally depends on the job, how well suited you are for it, the company you work for, and if you truly enjoy what you do, no matter what that is.
 Being happy at work usually entails more than just free coffee, snacks, or other available perks.

 In a study on organizational success, the iOpener Institute found that enthusiastic employees are 65% more energetic than those who weren’t happy.
-They’re twice as productive, and more likely to stay in a job where they’re glad to be.
+They’re twice as productive and more likely to stay in a job where they’re glad to be.
 The report also found that:

 All these things can start with just one happy person at work.